syntax-tree/nlcst-search/readme.md

 The matched pattern (`string`).

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional types `Options`, `PhrasesList`, `PhrasesMap`, and `Handler`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Related

 *   [`nlcst-normalize`](https://github.com/syntax-tree/nlcst-normalize)
-    — Normalize a word for easier comparison
+    — normalize a word for easier comparison
 *   [`nlcst-is-literal`](https://github.com/syntax-tree/nlcst-is-literal)
-    — Check whether a node is meant literally
+    — check whether a node is meant literally

 ## Contribute

-See [`contributing.md` in `syntax-tree/.github`][contributing] for ways to get started.
+See [`contributing.md`][contributing] in [`syntax-tree/.github`][health] for
+ways to get started.
 See [`support.md`][support] for ways to get help.

 This project has a [code of conduct][coc].